Skip to content

 LeftRight

-The UAE Ministry of Defence confirmed that of seven ballistic missiles detected on Wednesday, six were intercepted and one fell inside UAE territory — the first confirmed Ballistic missile to land on Emirati soil since the conflict began on 28 February.
-Separately, of 131 drones detected, 125 were intercepted; six penetrated defences and struck inside the UAE.
-Six civilians were injured in Abu Dhabi's ICAD 2 industrial district, a manufacturing and logistics zone south-east of the city centre.
+The UAE Ministry of Defence confirmed Wednesday's totals: 7 ballistic missiles detected, 6 intercepted; 1 fell inside UAE territory — the first confirmed Ballistic missile to land on Emirati soil.
+Of 131 drones detected, 125 were intercepted; 6 fell inside the UAE.
+Six civilians were injured in Abu Dhabi's ICAD 2 industrial district.

 A country of 780 square kilometres — smaller than most world capitals — has intercepted 75 missiles and 123 drones since fighting began, with the US Fifth Fleet headquarters already struck.